 - Once spaghetti squash is cool enough to handle, scrape the squash into strands with a fork.
 Transfer strands to a serving bowl, or keep in the squash shell and use as a bowl.

 - Top each spaghetti squash half with 1/6th of the beef ragu and sauce.
 Garnish with fresh parsley and grated parmesan cheese, if desired.

-Serving size is ½ of a spaghetti squash and ? of the beef ragu
+- The serving size is ½ of spaghetti squash and ? of the beef ragu